DevMountain/AGoodStart/README.md

 *Note: Feel free to use either language (Swift or Objective-C) for the pre-course projects.
 Base projects will be included for each.*

+*Also: The instructions are for using Terminal however you should feel free to use a GUI application for Git.
+I love Tower (it is expensive), and a lot of the students have used the free [GitHub app](http://mac.github.com).*

 You also have 2 options with each project.
 You can create a project from scratch and push it to your GitHub account on your own, or you can fork the repositories we provide and update them with your code.

 ### Step 1: Download Xcode